The transition hit me like a semi truck. It is cruel against the veins and tissues that one is so estranged from in the non-physical.

-Sadly, many, many people do not fall into these categories and so the human condition is this: UNSAFETY.
+Sadly, the human relationship condition is this: UNSAFETY.
 The lose-lose scenario of choosing between being completely alone and isolated as well as the starvation and unsafety that isolation entails.
 Or being around other people and trying to establish relationships with them when you will inevitably be superbly hurt by them and the unsafety that connection entails.
 Either way, you are committing to pain and therefore it is unsafe.
 In other words, one of the basic human conditions is not feeling good (safe) emotionally if you don’t have relationships with other people and not feeling good (safe) if you do have relationships with other people.

-Last night, when I spent time exploring this human condition, I did not come back with any concrete answer for how to solve this ‘between rock and a hard place’ dilemma.
-Rather, I came back with a solid awareness of the condition and the inability to speak.
+When I spent time exploring this human condition, I came back with a solid awareness of the condition.
 This has made for a day of silent concept digestion.
 I was also left with the awareness that having a different experience within the context of relationships is also the only possible way to heal relationship dysfunction.
 Relationships that are safe, teach us to be safer towards others in relationships.
 None the less, I did not want to write anymore of my new book in this attitude.
 So instead, I recorded a new guided meditation.
 This new meditation is called ‘Discover Your Self Concept’.
 It puts your conscious mind in a state where your subconscious mind can reveal the hidden truth of the actual self-concept you hold.
 The idea is that you will experience the authentic truth about the way you really think about yourself, feel about yourself and see yourself.

-For this reason, today instead of leaving you with something epic to finish this blog (like the other sides of me want to do), I am going to leave you with one of the new recipes I’ve developed in the hopes that you will try it for yourself.
+Today instead of leaving you with something epic to finish this blog, I am going to leave you with one of the new recipes I’ve developed in the hopes that you will try it for yourself.

 Because I live in an intentional community, I developed this recipe to feed about 30 people.
 So, feel free to scale it down for a smaller family!